 Smooth transitions into Tor View School

-Upon admission to Tor View School students have a 12 week assessment period were we work to develop the planning and support around them.
-This will included work from the educational team and if appropriate, speech and language therapist , occupational therapist, PBS specialist and families, At 12 weeks we hold a review and planning meeting to look at developing any support need, confirm attainment levels and use person centered planning to set targets fo the year ahead.
+Upon admission to Tor View School, students have a 12 week assessment period where we work to develop the planning and support around them.
+This will include work from the educational team and if appropriate, a speech and language therapist, occupational therapist, PBS specialist and families.
+At 12 weeks, we hold a review and planning meeting to look at developing any support need, confirm attainment levels and use person-centred planning to set targets for the year ahead.

 Post-16 options at Tor View School

-At post 16 we offer a broad and balanced curriculum that focuses on teaching skills required for everyday life.
+At post-16, we offer a broad and balanced curriculum that focuses on teaching skills required for everyday life.
 We support, encourage and motivate students to achieve their full potential and to become as independent as possible.
-The curriculum is differentiated to meet students individuals needs and personalise their timetable to achieve this.
-So each student will work on an personalised pathway that focuses on their skills and interests and develops with them and supports them into their transition into adulthood, further education, supported living, voluntary and paid employment.
-Students receive a teaching programme that incorporates small steps cumulative learning with opportunities to consolidate new skills and generalise and transfer them to other settings and environments.
-New skills are presented in a pracitical, visual and functional way and lessons are meaningful, have a clear purpose which uses interests to motivate and extend learning.
+The curriculum is differentiated to meet students individual needs and personalise their timetable to achieve this.
+Each student will work on a personalised pathway that focuses on their skills, interests, and both develops and supports them into their transition into adulthood, further education, supported living, voluntary and paid employment.
+Students receive a teaching programme that incorporates small steps cumulative learning, with opportunities to consolidate new skills, generalise and transfer them to other settings and environments.
+New skills are presented in a practical, visual, functional way and lessons are meaningful, having a clear purpose which uses interests to motivate and extend learning.

 Moving on from Tor View School

-We will support our student to move on successfully for Tor View School and track their destinations whether that be;
+We will support our students to move on successfully from Tor View School and track their destinations.
+This includes:

 - Further education